facebook/react-native-website/docs/troubleshooting.md

 ## react-native init hangs

-If you run into issues where running `react-native init` hangs in your system, try running it again in verbose mode and refering to [#2797](https://github.com/facebook/react-native/issues/2797) for common causes:
+If you run into issues where running `react-native init` hangs in your system, try running it again in verbose mode and referring to [#2797](https://github.com/facebook/react-native/issues/2797) for common causes:

 ```
 react-native init --verbose